Equality and Inclusion in Health, Social Care and Children's and Young People's Settings

 Topic Overview

-The Gateway Qualifications Entry Level Certificate in Childcare (Entry 3) is designed for students who are beginning their journey into the childcare sector.
-This qualification provides a foundational understanding of key aspects of childcare, including the development of children, the importance of play, and the basic principles of keeping children safe.
-It is ideal for those who wish to explore a career in early years education or gain essential skills for working with children in various settings.
+The Gateway Qualifications Entry Level Award in Childcare (Entry 3) is a foundational qualification designed for students who are new to the childcare sector.
+It introduces key principles of child development, safety, and effective communication with children and adults.
+This award is ideal for those considering a career in early years education or looking to build confidence in working with young children.

 Key Concepts